 Art critic and filmmaker; AICA-USA board president, 2000-2005.
-Has written for Art in America, The New York Times, Smithsonian, Vanity Fair, as well as numerous books and catalogues; formerly arts commentator for PBS Newshour, chief art critic for Newsday/New York Newsday.
-Organizes and moderates numerous U.S. and international panels and symposia.
-Co-director, “Louise Bourgeois: The Spider, The Mistress and The Tangerine” (2008); in post-production on Ilya and Emilia Kabakov documentary.
-Founding Program Director Art Writing Workshop, a partnership between AICA and the Creative Capital/Warhol Foundation Art Writing Workshop.
+Wallach has written for Art in America, The New York Times, Smithsonian, and Vanity Fair, as well as numerous books and catalogs; formerly arts commentator for PBS Newshour, chief art critic for Newsday/New York Newsday.
+Organizes and moderates numerous US and international panels and symposia.
+Co-director, Louise Bourgeois: The Spider, The Mistress and The Tangerine (2008).
+Her film, Ilya and Emilia Kabakov: Enter Here, debuted at Film Forum in New York and is currently in international release.
+Founding Program Director, Art Writing Workshop, a partnership between AICA and the Creative Capital/Warhol Foundation.

 Has written regularly for Art in America since 1982, is a contributing editor for ARTnews and Art Asia Pacific, and has contributed essays to numerous museum and gallery publications.
 Wei has organized numerous shows in the United States and abroad, most recently Mei Guo (The Beau Monde) for Contrasts Gallery in Shanghai and Beijing, and Into the Trees for The Fields Sculpture Park in Ghent, NY.